xaviervia/washington/README.md

 ### `promise`

-Fires whenever an example is async and became a promise.
+Fires whenever an example was found to be asynchronous and became a Promise.

 **Arguments for callback**